-- McCallum and his team voted to increase property taxes, resulting in an average 11% increase
+- The Mayor and his team voted to increase property taxes on average 2.9% annually,

 2. Hidden and Unknown Costs

-This is a costly plan with more future hidden and unknown costs for taxpayers.
-Mayor and Council did not conduct a feasibility study and should halt this transition until full costs are known and shared.
+This is an expensive plan with future hidden and unknown costs for taxpayers.
+Mayor and Council did not conduct a feasibility study, and this transition can be halted until full costs are known and shared.

 3. Unpopular Plan